icpac-igad/eadw-docs/docs/source/About/faq.rst

 Comparison of layers side-by-side is among the many features underway.
 This feature will go along way in aiding better image interpretation and detection of change at a glance.

-Do you plan to support raster data download for customareas of interest?
+Do you plan to support raster data download for custom areas of interest?
 -------------------------------------------------------------------------

 In addition to supplying raster data for the entire region, development plans are underway to allow users to dynamically download raster files on the system for a subset of their area